mukesh7700/Precart/README.md

 ## Hi there 👋

-We use Kubernetes, Docker, Rust, Nextjs, React, TypeScript, Tailwind CSS, Drizzle ORM, PostgreSQL, MongoDB, Prisma, Redis, Rust, Actix Web, Axum and various other technologies as per the requirements of the project.
+We use  Nextjs, React, TypeScript, Tailwind CSS,  MongoDB, Prisma, Redis, Rust, Actix Web, Axum and various other technologies as per the requirements of the project.

 ## Connect with Us